0art-vandelay0/Mr-Robogers-Neighborhood/README.md

 mrReplace(text)
 Expected Output: ["Beep!"]

+Test: "It will replace any number containing the number 2 with 'Boop!'"
+Code:
+const text = "234"
+mrReplace(text)
+Expected Output: ["Boop!"]

 ## License

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_